mciupek/alidist/README.md

 - Keep things simple (but concise).
 - Use 2 spaces to indent them.
 - Try avoid "fix typo" commits and squash history whenever makes sense.
 - Avoid touching $SOURCEDIR.
-If your recipe needs to build in-source, first copy them to $BUILDIR via:
+If your recipe needs to compile in source, first copy them to $BUILDIR via:

 ```
 rsync -a $SOURCEDIR ./